 Yesterday ALGCA sponsors and members collaborated with the Boys and Girls Club of Northern Alabama to build 25 new bicycles for local children.
 These volunteers donated heart, time, energy, and resources for the benefit of this area that Loopers visit each year.
 A great way to give back!

-Rick and I opted to attend a Boating Safety Course taught by several local Coast Guard Auxiliary members.
+Rick and I attended a Boating Safety Course taught by several local Coast Guard Auxiliary members.
 After seven hours, seven chapters of material and a 50 question exam, we earned a USCG Certificate of Accomplishment, which we hope might get us a better rate on our boat insurance. 🤞

-Last night our friends on “Lucky Me” (Rhode Island) hosted docktails at the gazebo.
-Nearly 100 attended Susan and Greg’s “Taste of the Loop” wine and bourbon party.
-We met great folks, renewed acquaintances with some we had crossed paths with up the rivers, and were able to encourage a few folks who are here to learn more about the Loop…one couple was from Grand Rapids!
+Last night our friends Greg and Susan on “Lucky Me” hosted nearly 100 Loopers at a “Taste of the Loop” wine and bourbon party at the gazebo.
+We met great folks, renewed acquaintances with some we had crossed paths with along the rivers, and encouraged a few folks who are here to learn more about the Loop…one couple was from Grand Rapids, Michigan, where Rick grew up!

 As of today, we have completed 16 travel days, all on Midwest rivers (except for our day trip across Lake Michigan from Holland to Hammond).
 I’ve been asked….it is everything you thought it would be?
 And so far, I’d say it absolutely has been.
 Maybe some hotter and slower days than I had anticipated, but then my expectatations for the rivers were fairly low.
 Now that we are on the beautiful Tennessee River, I’m confident a very challenging (and sometimes boring) part of the Loop is behind us.
 Looking ahead with great anticipation to the next leg which will take us from Rogersville to Mobile, AL.